acrisp2020/Fall_2024_Cohort/Opensearch/Pipeline/Creating_Grok_Patterns.md

-Creating custom Grok patterns allows you to parse logs in unique formats by defining custom extraction rules for log fields.
-Here’s a guide on creating and customizing Grok patterns, including details about optional parameters, escape sequences, and common data types.

----

 ## Grok Pattern Basics

 A Grok pattern is a combination of **regular expressions** and **named identifiers** that match structured data in text.
 Each pattern has a structure like: